 When you finish a meal at home, you're often left with a variety of food scraps -- bones, vegetable peels, pizza crusts -- that need to be disposed of somehow.
-You can compost them (requiring a trek out to the compost pile), throw them in the trash (where they can smell bad and attract pests) ... or, if you have a garbage disposal, just push them into the sink drain to be ground up and washed away.
+You can compost them (if you have curbside compost pickup or a compost bin or pile), throw them in the trash (where they can smell bad and attract pests) ... or, if you have a garbage disposal, just push them into the sink drain to be ground up and washed away.

-However, in other areas, the sewage system isn't equipped to handle the extra waste load garbage disposals can produce.
-Some towns also discourage their use because they're afraid homeowners will misuse them by dumping fats and other greasy residues, which can clog sewers.
-In areas like this, home composting is a better option for dealing with food waste.
+However, garbage disposals might not be right for everyone.
+We detailed the issues for homeowners on septic systems above, but even if you are hooked up to a sewer system, you need to confirm that it is equipped to handle the extra waste load garbage disposals can produce.
+Some towns discourage garbage-disposal use because they're afraid homeowners will misuse them by dumping fats and other greasy residues, which can clog sewers, or because water is scarce.
+In areas like this, home or curbside composting is a better option for dealing with food waste.

 If you decide that a garbage disposal is right for you, the next step is to choose the best model for your household.
 In general, the more often you use your disposal, and the more waste you put down it at a time, the larger the unit you need.
 So, for instance, if your household has more than four members and you cook at home more than a few times per week, you'll need a disposal with a large chamber capacity and a powerful motor - at least 0.75 horsepower.
 By contrast, if you're a one- or two-person household and need to dispose of food waste only a couple of times a week, you can probably manage with a smaller 0.5-horsepower model.
 However, if you routinely host large dinner parties, you may want to invest in a more powerful disposal to make sure it can keep up with your biggest jobs.

-Also consider the area you have available for your garbage disposal.
+Also consider the space you have available for your garbage disposal.
 Disposals are installed under the kitchen sink and hook up directly to the drain.
 If you have a dishwasher, its water outlet is hooked up to the disposal's.
-Larger, more powerful disposals will typically take up more space than some less robust models.
-Less powerful disposals also tend to create less noise and vibration, an important benefit for homeowners with sinks made out of lighter-weight materials like thin-gauge stainless steel.
+Larger, more powerful and more expensive disposals will typically take up more space than some less robust models, and might be a challenge -- or near impossible -- to install if space under the sink is tight.

 When you have a high-performing garbage disposal, you can entertain large groups without fearing the cleanup that comes after.
 The best models work fast, run so quietly that you can still carry on a conversation, and grind food waste finely so there's minimal chance of blocking your drain or jamming the machine.
 They're also made of high-quality materials, including stainless steel grinding chambers, so they won't corrode or rust quickly.
 Paying for the best performance usually gets you the longest, most comprehensive warranty as well.